neffo/bing-wallpaper-gnome-extension/README.md

 # GNOME Shell extension - Bing Wallpaper Changer

-Lightweight GNOME shell extension to change your wallpaper every day to Microsoft Bing's wallpaper (the image you see when you visit Bing.com).
-It will also show a notification containing the title and the explanation of the image.
+A lightweight GNOME shell extension to set your wallpaper once per day to today's Microsoft Bing image of the day (the image you see when you visit Bing.com).
+The intention of this extension is to just do what it needs to do and stay out of your way.

 *Disclaimer*: this extension is unofficial and not affiliated with Bing or Microsoft in any way.
 Images are protected by copyright, and are licensed only